Uniforms & Equipment

 Uniforms

-Preferred Uniform Shirt is the Certified Volleyball Official polos (either in blue, grey or white shown in the pictures to the left)
+Preferred Uniform Shirt for juniors/club events is the Certified Volleyball Official polos (either in gray, white or blue as shown on the left)

 Acceptable Alternatives: